 My passion for education relates to my desire to empower others with knowledge, allowing them to achieve their dreams regardless of their circumstances.
 This philosophy manifests itself in my instruction style, which I do my best to make extremely personalized, pragmatic, and fun.
 While my background has given me flexibility in the areas I am able to tutor, my favorite subjects include English, Writing, and standardized test prep.
 In my spare time, I can be found reading books about neuroscience and physiology, swing dancing, and trying new, complicated recipes.
 I am excited to be contracting with Varsity Tutors because doing so will allow me to help others reach their educational goals.

-Grand Valley State University - Bachelors, Interdisciplinary, Neuroscience/Performing Arts
+Undergraduate Degree: Grand Valley State University - Bachelors, Interdisciplinary, Neuroscience/Performing Arts

 ACT Reading: 31